tighten/quicksand/README.md

             Tightenco\Quicksand\QuicksandServiceProvider::class,
     ```
 3. Publish your config: `php artisan vendor:publish --provider="Tightenco\Quicksand\QuicksandServiceProvider"`
 4. Edit your config.
-Define which classes you'd like to have Quicksand clean up for you, and how many days Quicksand should wait to clean up.
+Define which classes you'd like to have Quicksand clean up for you, how many days Quicksand should wait to clean up, and whether or not the results should be logged.
 5. Schedule the command in `app/Console/Kernel.php`:

     ```php